Apheresis: Therapy

 The various apheresis techniques may be used whenever the removed constituent is causing severe symptoms of disease.
 Generally, apheresis has to be performed fairly often, and is an invasive process.
 It is therefore only employed if other means to control a particular disease have failed, or the symptoms are of such a nature that waiting for medication to become effective would cause suffering or risk of complications.
+For autoimmune diseases in which apheresis is effective, it is used not as a standalone treatment, but rather in conjunction with therapies that reduce production of autoantibodies.